MicrosoftDocs/VBA-Docs/api/Publisher.LineFormat.BeginArrowheadWidth.md

 api_name:
 - Publisher.LineFormat.BeginArrowheadWidth
 ms.assetid: a752c674-1b83-b8c8-d325-b61804f5fadc
-ms.date: 06/08/2017
+ms.date: 06/08/2019
 localization_priority: Normal
 ---

 # LineFormat.BeginArrowheadWidth property (Publisher)

-Returns or sets an  **MsoArrowheadWidth**constant indicating the width of the arrowhead at the beginning of the specified line.
+Returns or sets an **[MsoArrowheadWidth](Office.MsoArrowheadWidth.md)** constant indicating the width of the arrowhead at the beginning of the specified line.
 Read/write.

 ## Syntax